rubensgomes/appsgo-javascript/README.md

 # appsgo.mobi

 The appsgo.mobi is a mobile web application that provides unit converstion utilities (length, temperature, mass) and currency rates.
-The web application was developed as a playground for Rubens to learn more about the AngularJS JavaScript framework.
+This mobile web application was developed as a playground for [Rubens](http://www.rubens-gomes.com) to learn more about the AngularJS JavaScript framework.

 The mobile web app is currently deployed in the following site: